As we all know, bacon makes everything better.

 - 1 cup sour cream, to serve (optional)

-1 Preheat oven to 375ºF.
-Line a baking sheet with aluminum foil.
+Preheat oven to 375°F. Line a baking sheet with aluminum foil.
 Lay a few layers of paper towels on top of a cooling rack and place near the oven.

-Transfer to the oven and bake until crisp and caramelized, 15 to 20 minutes (begin checking around 15 minutes; the bacon could take up to 20 minutes to fully crisp depending on the brand).
+Transfer to the oven and bake until crisp and caramelized, 15 to 20 minutes (begin checking around 15 minutes; the bacon could take up to 20 minutes to fully crisp depending on the brand and thickness).

 Remove the bacon from oven and drain for a few minutes on paper towels, then transfer to a plate to finish cooling.
 The pieces will stick to the paper towels if left for too long.

-Arrange all the jalapeños cut-side up on a platter.
+Arrange all the jalapeños cut-side up on a platter or baking sheet.

-5 Stuff the peppers: Chop or crumble bacon into small bits, then fold into the cream cheese mixture.
+Chop or crumble the bacon into small bits, then fold into the cream cheese mixture.
 Using a spoon, fill each of the jalapeño halves with a big dollop of the cream cheese mixture, mounding slightly.

-At this point, the poppers can be covered and refrigerated until ready to grill.
+At this point, the poppers can be covered and refrigerated until ready to grill, up to 24 hours.